realpython/python-guide/docs/writing/structure.rst

 Anyone familiar with this pattern knows that invoking ``open`` in this fashion ensures that ``f``'s ``close`` method will be called at some point.
-This reduces a developer's cognitive load and makes code easier to read.
+This reduces a developer's cognitive load and makes the code easier to read.

 There are two easy ways to implement this functionality yourself: using a class or using a generator.
 Let's implement the above functionality ourselves, starting